pfcarp/resume_typst/PatrickCV.typ

 )

 = Research Positions
-#entry("Spring 2022 - ongoing", link("https://cpslab.bu.edu/")[Cyber Physical Systems Lab], "Masters Student", "Boston, MA, USA", (
+#entry("Spring 2022 - ongoing", link("https://cpslab.bu.edu/")[Cyber Physical Systems Lab], "Masters Student Researcher", "Boston, MA, USA", (
 "Researching and implementing methods for allowing AXI over Ethernet", "Integration of hardware infrastructure to evaluate and measure phases in an executing program", "Assembling and maintaining servers (e.g. MegaMind and Proxmox Cluster) for CPS Lab use to facilitate research and collaboration and ease the access to development boards and related software",